prasad89/kube-configmap-watcher/README.md

 # kube-configmap-watcher

-A lightweight Go-based tool that monitors Kubernetes ConfigMap events in real-time using the client-go informer framework.
+A lightweight Go-based tool that monitors Kubernetes ConfigMap and Pod events in real-time using the client-go informer framework.

 ## Features

-- 🔍 Watches ConfigMap add, update, and delete events
+- 🔍 Watches ConfigMap and Pod add, update, and delete events
-- 🌐 Monitors events across all namespaces
+- 🔗 Indexes Pods based on referenced ConfigMaps
-- 📝 Clean, structured event logging
+- 📌 Maps ConfigMap updates to affected Pods
 - 🛑 Graceful shutdown with signal handling
-- ⚡ Built with Kubernetes informer framework for efficiency
+- ⚡ Built using Kubernetes Shared Informer framework

 ## Prerequisites